-As parents, we want the best for our children’s education, and we understand the importance it plays in the future development of professional success.
+As parents, we want the best for our children’s education, and we understand its importance in the future development of professional success.
 Yet, upon graduating from high school, many teens struggle to find the answer to questions like What kind of job do I want?
 Or How to choose the right university?
 The pressure of finding the “right college” is amplified by the many opportunities available, which fuels it even more.

 Helping Your Teen Choose the Right University: 5 Things Parents Should Know